gbrosman27/Zoo/README.md

 # Zoo
 Zoo project from NTC.
-OOP in C#.
-Run in Visual Studio.
+Displays OOP in C#.
+Open in Visual Studio.
+Run the program within Visual Studio to interact with the GUI.
+Also has option to run as console application.